Eligibility Criteria for MassHealth Doula Providers

 Step 3: Complete and submit the application materials

-All prospective doula providers MUST complete Steps 1 and 2 before applying to be MassHealth providers.
-If an applicant has not completed Step 1 or Step 2, they will have 60 days to complete those steps to prevent the denial of their application.
+All prospective doula providers MUST complete Step 1 and Step 2 prior to applying to MassHealth.
+If an applicant submits an application and has not completed Step 1 or Step 2, the applicant will have 60 days to complete those steps to prevent the denial of their application.

-After completing Steps 1 and 2, doulas can apply to enroll as individual doula providers practicing independently and/or as part of a doula-only group practice.
-If you are submitting an application for a doula group practice, please review Section 1.2 of the application to confirm that the business meets the enrollment criteria to provide services to MassHealth members.
+After completing step 1 and step 2, doulas can apply to enroll as individual doula providers practicing independently and/or part of a group practice.
+If submitting an application for a potential doula group practice organization, please review Section 1.2 of the application to confirm if the business meets enrollment criteria to provide services to MassHealth members.

 All applicants for both the Formal Training Pathway and the Experience Pathway must submit the following via mail.
-To ask us to mail you the application materials, contact the provider support team at (800) 841-2900, TTD/TTY: 711 or provider@masshealthquestions.com.
+To request application materials by mail, contact the provider support team at (800) 841-2900, TTD/TTY: 711 or provider@masshealthquestions.com.

 - Download and review Health Equity Resources for MassHealth Doula Providers (PDF) | (DOCX)

-Doulas applying through the Formal Training Pathway must provide the following.
+Doulas applying through the Formal Training Pathway must provide:

-Doulas applying through the Experience Pathway must provide the following recommendations using forms provided by EOHHS:
+Doulas applying through the Experience Pathway must provide the following recommendations using templates provided by EOHHS:

-- recommendations from at least three different former clients for whom the prospective MassHealth doula provided doula services (either paid or volunteer) in the last five years, using the Experience Pathway Client Recommendation Supplemental Form
+- Recommendations from at least three different former clients for whom the prospective MassHealth doula provided doula services (either paid or volunteer) within the last five years using the Experience Pathway Client Recommendation Supplemental Form.

-- recommendations from at least two different licensed health care providers, such as physicians, midwives, social workers, or nurses, who observed the applicant providing doula services in the last five years, using the Experience Pathway Health Care Provider Recommendation Supplemental Form
+- Recommendations from at least two different licensed health care providers such as physicians, midwives, social workers, or nurses who observed the applicant providing doula services within the last five years using the Experience Pathway Health Care Provider Recommendation Supplemental Form.

-All doula providers, except for those who will practice ONLY as part of a doula group practice, must also submit the following.
+All doula providers, except for those who will practice ONLY as part of a doula group practice, must also submit:

 These forms, as well as the individual doula and doula group practice application checklists, are available to download and print in the Resources section below.